dwaite/connect/openid-connect-4-identity-assurance/examples.md

 }
 ```

-### User Info Response
+### UserInfo Response

-The respective user info response would be
+The respective UserInfo response would be

 ```http
 HTTP/1.1 200 OK